alternet/alternet.ml/tools/src/site/markdown/properties.md

 Many Java applications are configured with external parameters that have to be loaded by the application from "`.properties`" files.
 Once loaded, those parameters are exposed as `String`s, and the keys to access them are also `String`s.

-* The **property binder** allow to populate a configuration class within which fields are the counterpart keys, and values are typed values.
+* The **properties binder** allow to populate a configuration class within which fields are the counterpart keys, and values are typed values.

-* The **property generator** allow to generate such configuration class from a template property file.
+* The **properties class generator** allow to generate such configuration class from a template property file.
 A Maven plugin allow to do it automatically.

 <a name="binder"></a>